Nepal: Political turmoil unleashes more health risks during COVID surge | DW | 26.05.2021

 After Bhandari's move, more than 140 lawmakers, including members of Oli's party, gathered at Nepal's Supreme Court with a signed petition calling for the formation of a government under the leadership of opposition Nepali Congress (NC) leader, Sher Bahadur Deuba.

-"We came here to give our signatures after Premier Oli claimed that we were on his side," said Jhapat Rawal, one of 23 CPN-UML lawmakers who have split from Oli.
+"We came here to give our signatures after Premier Oli claimed that we were on his side," Jhapat Rawal, one of 23 CPN-UML lawmakers who have split from Oli, told DW.

-"We decided to give a lifeline to the parliament and counter the conspiracy against democracy and the federal republic system," he told DW.
+"We decided to give a lifeline to the Parliament and counter the conspiracy against democracy and the federal republic system," he said.

-However, despite the show of support, Bhandari announced dates for a new election set for November.
+Despite the show of support, Bhandari announced the date for a new election in November.

-The political crisis comes at a time when the Oli government has been criticized for its handling of a new surge of the coronavirus pandemic, which has spilled over from neighboring India.
+The political crisis comes at a time when Oli's government has been criticized for its handling of a new surge of coronavirus infections that have spilled over from neighboring India.

-Nepal is currently reporting around 8,000 new COVID cases every day, and the country's shaky health care system is being pushed to the edge.
+Nepal is currently reporting about 8,000 new COVID-19 cases every day, and the country's shaky health care system is being pushed to the edge.

-Critics say that Oli has been preoccupied with planning rallies and political meetings to muster support.
+Critics say Oli has been preoccupied with planning rallies and political meetings to muster support.

 "The prime minister has violated the constitution time and again.
-It seems that he wants to kill the parliament at any cost if it won't keep him as prime minister," he said, while adding that Oli's intention is not to hold elections, but to "prolong his rule."
+It seems that he wants to kill the Parliament at any cost if it won't keep him as prime minister," he said, adding that Oli's intent is not to hold elections, but to "prolong his rule."

 "It's clear that polls couldn't happen during the pandemic.
 His only intent is to postpone the polls after the health emergency," he said.

-Speaking at a press conference on Monday, Nepal's Health Minister Hridayesh Tripathi said strict lockdown measures were having an effect in reducing case numbers, and claimed polls would be able to happen on time in November.
+At a press conference on Monday, Health Minister Hridayesh Tripathi said strict lockdown measures were having an effect on reducing case numbers, and claimed that polls would be able to happen on time in November.

 Baburam Marasini, a former director of epidemiology and disease control at Nepal's Department of Health Services, told DW that election rallies and protests would put lives at risk.